-Dr Shilpa Sreenath is an experienced chartered counselling psychologist who works with adults and young people (age 12+) with a wide range of issues including: depression and low mood; anxiety related issues such as phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, and health anxiety; stress and anger issues; low self esteem; bereavement; relationship issues; substance misuse; self harm; and life transitions.
+Dr Shilpa Sreenath is an experienced Counselling Psychologist who works with adults and young people (age 12+) with a wide range of issues including: depression and low mood; anxiety related issues such as phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, and health anxiety; stress and anger issues; low self esteem; bereavement; relationship issues; substance misuse; self harm; and life transitions.

 She also has significant experience working with people coping with cultural adjustment and inclusion issues, those who are internet and social media dependent; and those who are experiencing lifestyle and urban stress.

 In addition Shilpa offers life coaching to individuals who would like to overcome obstacles to achieve their goals.

 Shilpa's way of working